Jordan Spence: Ipswich Town

 After being rejected after his initial trial at the club during the early stages of the 2016–17 season, and then being similarly rejected by both Rotherham United and Birmingham City, on 16 January 2017, he signed a deal until the end of the season with Ipswich Town.
-Spence scored his first goal for the club on 15 August 2017, a late header from a free kick, to clinch a 4–3 victory for Ipswich over Millwall.
+Spence scored his first goal for the club on 15 August, a late header from a free kick, to clinch a 4–3 victory for Ipswich over Millwall.
 He was released at the end of the 2018–19 season.

 ADO Den Haag

 In January 2020, Spence joined Dutch team ADO Den Haag on a contract until the end of the 2019–20 season.
 He was released in July after the expiration of his contract and due to the Eredivise season being ended by the COVID-19 pandemic.

 International career

-Spence captained the England U16s to the Victory Shield in November 2005, then led England U17 to the Final of the Nordic Tournament, playing in the Faroe Islands in August 2006 and scoring in his second match.
-England finished at the top of their 4-team group, but lost the Final to Denmark in Tórshavn.
+Spence captained the England U16s to the Victory Shield in November 2005, then led England U17 to the final of the Nordic Tournament, playing in the Faroe Islands in August 2006 and scoring in his second match.
+England finished at the top of their 4-team group, but lost the final to Denmark in Tórshavn.

-In 2007, he was named in U17s coach John Peacock's squad for the Elite qualifying round of the Under-17 European Championships against Serbia, Bosnia and Herzegovina, and Azerbaijan.

-In 2007, Spence captained England in the 2007 FIFA U-17 World Cup.
-This was the first time the country had reached the World Finals, at this age group.
-Against Brazil in injury time he scored a late winner, which put England through to the last 16, this was the first time England had beaten Brazil at a FIFA tournament.
+In 2007, he was named in U17s coach John Peacock's squad for the Elite qualifying round of the Under-17 European Championships against Serbia, Bosnia and Herzegovina and Azerbaijan.
+Spence captained England in the 2007 FIFA U-17 World Cup, first time the country had reached the World Cup finals at this age group.
+Against Brazil, he scored a late winner in injury time, which put England through to the last 16; this was the first time England had beaten Brazil at a FIFA tournament.

-On 20 November 2007 Spence captained the England U18 team in a 2–0 victory over Ghana.
-He made his first appearance for the England U19 team in their 6–0 victory over Romania on 14 October 2007 The England U18 team finished the 2007–08 season unbeaten, under Spence's captaincy, with a 2–0 win over Austria on 16 April 2008.
+On 20 November 2007, Spence captained the England U18 team in a 2–0 victory over Ghana.
+He made his first appearance for the England U19 team in their 6–0 victory over Romania, a month before, on 14 October.
+The England U18 team finished the 2007–08 season unbeaten, under Spence's captaincy, with a 2–0 win over Austria on 16 April 2008.

 In the 2008–09 season, Spence continued to be involved with the England under-19 team, helping them to qualify for the UEFA U19 Championships in the summer of 2009, in which they finished runners up.
 In March 2011, Spence made his England U21 debut in a 2–1 defeat by Iceland.
+He has captained the England national team at every youth level.